BioBanking Assessor resources

 Converting credits to hectares

-OEH has developed a tool called the Credit Converter (CreditConverter.xls, 173KB) that can be used to convert a quantity of ecosystem credits and/or species credits required for a development into an estimate of the area of land that would be required as an offset.
-The Credit Converter can also be used to estimate of the likely costs of an offset based on land value and management costs.
-The Credit Converter has been developed for Biodiversity Certification proposals as set out in section 9.3.1 of the Biodiversity Certification Assessment Methodology.
+A tool that converts credits to hectares was developed for Biodiversity Certification proposals as set out in section 9.3.1 of the Biodiversity Certification Assessment Methodology (PDF 236KB).
+The Credit Converter (XLS 173KB) is an estimation tool to convert a quantity of ecosystem credits and/or species credits required for a development into an estimate of the area of land that would be required as an offset.
+The Credit Converter can also be used to estimate the likely costs of an offset based on land value and management costs.
 Please see the instructions page in the Credit Converter for more information.

 Paddock tree calculator